 Landing pages are very important because they have a very specific goal and course of action to take place.
 If your landing page is a jumbled mess, visitors will miss your CTA and you will miss out on a lead.
 What’s great is that you don’t have to be a web designer to have the best landing page, just follow these important tips:

 - WHITE SPACE: This refers to the empty space between your page elements like images and text.
 The better use of whites pace you have, the more your landing page will flow and your CTA will stand out.

-Did you know that “people spend 80% of their time above the fold?”
+- STAY ABOVE THE FOLD: Did you know that “people spend 80% of their time above the fold?”
 [Jacob Neilsen].
 This is a HUGE statistic, so be sure to put the most important information, like your call to action, above the fold so that people don’t have to scroll down or work to find it.

 - LESS IS MORE: Don’t try to write a novel on your landing page.
 Offer up the main points of the value and benefits you are providing before hitting visitors with a clear, concise and convincing CTA.

-Most human beings will not take any course of action on anything unless they are motivated to do so, and your landing page is no exception – sorry!
+Most people will not take any course of action on anything unless they are motivated to do so, and your landing page is no exception – sorry!
 All of the greatest converting landing pages’ use language that drives motivation to click on your CTA.
 Some great motivating words you might be able to include are, See in Action, Take a Tour and Free Trial.
 So why do motivation CTAs Work?

-Visitors know exactly what the value offer is.
+- CLEAR & CONCISE – Visitors know exactly what the value offer is.

-Simple designs mean there is less chance of confusion for visitors
+- MINIMAL DESIGN – Simple designs mean there is less chance of confusion for visitors

-Some landing pages throw in social proof to add in some credibility for their business and create assurance for new visitors
+- SOCIAL PROOF – Some landing pages throw in social proof to add in some credibility for their business and create assurance for new visitors

 While these landing page tips are built on some the most successful landing pages on the web, each business is different and it is highly recommended that you test each and every landing page that you create in order to find what works best for you.
 Some great simple test ideas include your offer, button colour, copy-writing or images.